ansorokey/db-practice-raw-sql/Using_SQL_With_Python/notes.md

 A statement parsed once by the db engine and then a used over and over We should always set the prepared=True argument within the .connect A ? is a bind variable within a query
+These are used to sanitize inputs before making a query